 Boasting of 1.5 Tones, almost 2 meters high to shoulders and 3 meters long.
-This beast if revoked charges at you in a speed of 37 miles per hour speed and will disfigure you with the razor-sharp strong horns.
+This beast if revoked charges at you at a speed of 37 miles per hour speed and will disfigure you with razor-sharp strong horns.

 It is nicknamed here in Africa as the “Black Death”.
 Ask any tour guide, it is believed to be the most dangerous animal to humans.

 The Cape Buffalos can live up to 25 years.
 That sounds like a short span to me but nature has a way to balance since these animals according to the IUCN Cape Buffalos are the least concern.
 African Buffalos are no near-threatened Species, I think since hunting them is such a challenge and their gestation period is only 11 months.

 They also take their calves under care for a period of up to 1 year.

 The African buffalos graze mostly at night and early morning before the scorching sun.
 During the day they will spend most of their time resting under Shade.

 This is also the time to look for water as they take up to 40 liters of water per Cape Buffalos in a Day.
 They will start their dinner just after dawn.
 I suppose they detest the scorching African Sun.
 We shall see why?

 7.)
 Facts About African Buffalos Sense of Smell.

 The Cape Buffalos has a great sense of smell but poor eyesight and hearing.
 However, the sense of smell boosts sight and hearing.
 They can smell predators miles away.